 Get outside!
 Join our Community Lot Team as they transform abandoned lots into beautiful community gardens and green spaces.
 Volunteers are needed to help with gardening and landscape work.
 Tasks may include picking up litter, cutting down weeds, installing walkways, creating garden beds, and planting trees.
 Research suggests that cleaning neglected lots not only improves the appearance of the area, it also makes the neighborhood safer and healthier.
 No experience is necessary to volunteer with us.
 All work is outdoors, and most work is physically demanding.
-Due to safety issues on some of our lots, volunteers must be 14+.
+Due to safety issues on some of our lots, we encourage our volunteers to be 14+.

 OUR SITE CHANGES EVERY WEEK!
 YOU'LL BE GIVEN THE LOCATION WHEN YOU SIGN UP FOR A DAY.

 Groups are welcome to schedule service days Wednesdays or Thursdays for 3 or 4 hours between 9am and12pm.We can take up to 15 people and as few as you want!
 Apply here or email email@example.com.

 Individual volunteers can join us on any Wednesday or Thursday or the 3rd Saturday of the month from 9-12.
 The locations vary according to what lots we are working on.
 Contact firstname.lastname@example.org to get on the schedule or apply here.
 We also often add another Saturday a month.

 Civic Works' mission is to strengthen Baltimore’s communities through education, skills development and community service.
 Civic Works is Baltimore’s urban service corps and an AmeriCorps program.
 Our key program areas include community improvement, workforce development, education, and green programs.
 Each year an average of 2,500 volunteer groups and individuals work with us on Civic Works' and local projects to make lasting improvements in Baltimore’s communities.